-Sediment will be controlled by sufficient residency time before discharge; Active settlement using flocculation will be used if required; pH adjustment will be undertaken if necessary; Uncontrolled discharge will be avoided by maintaining adequate stormwater capacity to contain the design storm event; Maintaining a release rate controlled by the pit dewatering Ensuring untreated wastewater from the site water treatment facility does not discharge to surface water; Ensuring water quality deterioration as a result of discharge or irrigation activities does not occur.
-Dis scharge water quality will meet the criteria specified in Section 5.2.
-3.4 Measures to Minimise Clean Water Use on Site rec cor sur espective of the projected water excess, it is appropriate that water conservation and cycling initiatives are undertaken.
-Although it is in Gunlake's interest to minimise water insumption, this would only be done in a manner that does not compromise dust oppression.
-Should runoff water not be available in times of low rainfall, water will be curced from the surface dams existing on the property. Ме easures to minimise clean water use from the quarry operation include: Preferential use of water contained in pollution control ponds on site.
-Record water usage which can be compared over time with environmental performance data; Determine the minimum water usage required for dust suppression to meet the dust mitigation objectives; and Maintain rainfall records. is data will enable the operation to assess if sufficient water is being used for adequate st suppression while at the same time maintaining adequate stored volume on site.
-This
+- □ Sediment will be controlled by sufficient residency time before discharge; - □ Active settlement using flocculation will be used if required; - D pH adjustment will be undertaken if necessary; - Uncontrolled discharge will be avoided by maintaining adequate stormwater capacity to contain the design storm event; - □ Maintaining a release rate controlled by the pit dewatering - Ensuring untreated wastewater from the site water treatment facility does not discharge to surface water; - Ensuring water quality deterioration as a result of discharge or irrigation activities does not occur.

+Discharge water quality will meet the criteria specified in Section 5.2.

+3.4 Measures to Minimise Clean Water Use on Site

+Irrespective of the projected water excess, it is appropriate that water conservation and recycling initiatives are undertaken.
+Although it is in Gunlake's interest to minimise water consumption, this would only be done in a manner that does not compromise dust suppression.
+Should runoff water not be available in times of low rainfall, water will be sourced from the surface dams existing on the property.

+Measures to minimise clean water use from the quarry operation include:

+- D Preferential use of water contained in pollution control ponds on site. - Record water usage which can be compared over time with environmental performance data; - Determine the minimum water usage required for dust suppression to meet the dust mitigation objectives; and - □ Maintain rainfall records.